1–2 spots available for Q2 · Claim yours

 Strict-Transport-Security: max-age=31536000; includeSubDomains; preload

 Do not add preload unless you mean it.
 Removing a domain from the preload list takes weeks.
-If you have a subdomain without SSL, do not set includeSubDomains until it does.
+If any subdomain still runs over HTTP, do not set includeSubDomains until that subdomain has SSL.

 Common errors and fixes